The department's Road Safety Education program is fully funded by Transport for NSW. We support NSW public schools and teachers K-12.

 Whole school approach to road safety education

-A whole school approach to road safety education is where schools, parents, carers and communities work together to create a supportive environment for students to learn, understand, practise and apply road safety knowledge and skills.
+A whole school approach to road safety education is where schools, parents, carers and communities work together to create a safe supportive environment for students to learn, understand, practise and apply road safety knowledge and skills.

 The Road Safety Education Program uses this approach when supporting NSW government schools K-12 to: